hardikkamboj/joy-of-learning/Chapter-2/README.md

 There is another section which gives an introduction to the probablistic models which are used in Image Processing.

 ### END OF CHAPTER-02 Theory (FINAAALLLYYYY), took a really long time, hope I would be more consistent with it now.

+NOTE:
+I have decided that I will not be going through the exercises, instead I will try to move to the next chapter, create projects, and video content.